What role will Trump play in the battle over Warner Bros. Discovery?

 Trump’s assertion this week that he will play a role in deciding the winner of that battle tests the “boundaries of his power,” said The New York Times.
 “I’ll be involved in that decision,” he said to reporters.
 Congress gave merger oversight authority to the Federal Trade Commission and the Justice Department’s antitrust division, said the Times, but the law does not “specify a personal role for presidents” to influence that process “on a whim or for their own benefit.”
 Trump is thrusting himself into that process, however, forcing executives and shareholders in business sectors far beyond the media industry to “consider the risk” that the president will get involved.

-Netflix won the initial bid for Warner Bros., but Paramount this week announced its attempt to bypass Netflix with $30-a-share hostile takeover effort.
+Netflix won the initial bid for Warner Bros., but Paramount this week announced its attempt to bypass Netflix with a $30-a-share hostile takeover effort.
 A Paramount-Warner merger “could give Trump even more influence over U.S. media,” said The Conversation.
-The new conglomerate under the control of mogul (and Trump ally) Larry Ellison and his son, David Ellison, would “control a vast share of U.S. viewership.”
+The new conglomerate under the helm of mogul (and Trump ally) Larry Ellison and his son, David Ellison, would “control a vast share of U.S. viewership.”
 Paramount already owns, and has upended, CBS News.
 Adding Warner-owned CNN to the mix would “concentrate oversight of two of the country’s most prominent newsrooms” under an owner with “strong ties to Trump.”

 The Week